dd32/td-gh-ex/readme.txt

 Version 2.1, 2015-06-05
 Removed the example highlights.
 (They caused more issues than their worth =) ) Added defaults to the header background image position.
-Fixed contrast ussues when the header image is not loaded ( Updated default background color and default CTA text color).
+Fixed contrast issues when the header image is not loaded ( Updated default background color and default CTA text color).
 Fixed a bug with the Call To Action background color.
 Added aria-hidden="true" to decorative icon fonts.
 Added a template that combines a static front page with featured posts (Requires Jetpack).